 - Timex Weekender – $40: Cheap.
 Looks good.
 Tells the time.
 Review here.

-- Seiko 5 Sports Automatic Watch – $295: A new favorite from Seiko.
+- Seiko 5 Sports Automatic Watch – $295: Automatic movement.
+Goes-with-everything-gray.
 Review here.

-- Hamilton Murph 38mm – $895 or original 42mm – $995: From the movie Interstellar, now with a sized down 38mm option (which you can even get an after market bracelet for.
+- Hamilton Murph 38mm – $895 or original 42mm – $995: From the movie Interstellar, now with a sized down 38mm option (which is also available on a bracelet if you prefer.)

 Dress Shirts (white, light blue, striped or check)